-The Small Temple of Abu Simbel features 10 meters high statues of Rameses II’s wife Queen Nefertari and was built in worship of sky goddess Hathor.
+The Small Temple of Abu Simbel features 10-meter-high statues of Rameses II’s wife, Queen Nefertari, and was built in worship of sky goddess Hathor.
 The main purpose was to promote Nefertari’s aspect as the goddess incarnate to pair with her husband’s divinity.

 Ramesses II died in his early nineties in 1213 BC after ruling for 66 years and two months, the second longest reign in Ancient Egypt.
 King Pepi II of the 6th Dynasty took the throne at age six and ruled for 90 years.